What are disabilities and what accommodations may a student receive?

 Typical accommodations include extended testing time, a smaller proctored test environment, note takers, and use of a laptop or audio recording for note taking.

-What should I do if I receive an academic accommodations notice letter from the Moses Center for Students with Disabilities?
+What should I do if I receive an academic accommodations notice letter from the Moses Center for Student Accessibility?

 Exam Accommodations, Extensions, and Absences